erikeldridge/app-quality-cookbook/static_analysis/style.md

 ### Tooling

-An appropriate tool should:
+An appropriate tool should be:
+* easily available
-* be configurable
+* configurable
-* be runnable from the command line
-* produce machine-readable output for CI
+* usable from development and CI machines
-* ideally, plug into an IDE

 ### Using